Simon-McIntosh/nova/README.md

-Equilibrium tools for scenario design and machine opperation
+Equilibrium tools for Tokamak scenario design and machine operation